thedude0606/manusoptions/PROGRESS.md

   - Optimal entry and exit times
   - Confidence intervals
 - Enhanced recommendation callback to process streaming data updates
+- Added comprehensive debugging and logging to recommendation engine:
+  - Detailed logging at each step of the recommendation process
+  - Hidden debug panel that appears when errors occur
+  - Improved error handling with specific error messages
+  - Traceback information for better troubleshooting
+- Set logging level to DEBUG for more detailed information
+- Enhanced error reporting in the UI with specific error messages

 ## In Progress